 Many coaches use Motion Offense principles as a foundation for teaching basketball IQ, then transition to Princeton Offense sets as players develop.
 The two systems are philosophically compatible and can be run from the same spacing principles.

+For a full decision tree, compare this page with Princeton vs Flex, Princeton vs 5-out, and dribble drive offense.
 The Princeton Offense Playbook builds on motion principles and shows coaches exactly how to install the full Princeton system on top of that foundation.